ShirleyZhang111/Decoupling-Brain-splr/README.md

 ## Requirements

-- MATLAB (tested with recent versions; no toolbox requirements are explicitly declared in the code).
+- MATLAB (tested with recent versions).
 - Sufficient RAM for loading `data/*.mat` and fitting ADMM models on your parcellation size.

 ## Quick start